 Those who work in office environments inside this type of area can make sure doors/windows are sealed, invest in “filter” plants, humidifiers and ozone generators to further lower the risk.
 Those who are working “on the floor” as it were should wear face masks where required, and make sure they take regular breaks into an area with fresh air.
 Management should further improve air quality by keeping to the recommendations made by risk assessments and in some cases, take specific measures to control and prevent pollution.
 These can include:

 - Fine water sprays to damp down dust

 - Use of non-toxic materials – any essential toxic materials should be kept covered and monitored

 - Dust screens

 - Wastewater collection with the view to clean and dispose correctly

 Many people are more concerned about recycling and reuse in the workplace now than ever before, and with good reason.
-Recycling is now easier than ever before and yet not something always readily available in the workplace and it seems good intentions don’t go as far as taking waste home to be recycled there.
-A recent survey from Rubicon showed that only 7.5% of recyclable materials in the workplace actually were sent for recycling.
+Recycling is now easier than ever before and yet not something always readily available in the workplace and it seems good intentions don’t go as far as taking waste home to be recycled there..
 This is compounded by unnecessary paper use/printing and refusal to reuse “waste” paper, which is then sent to landfill to decompose instead of being recycled.
 OK so paper is easily biodegradable, but that’s not the point – it’s unnecessary waste and pollution (from printed inks etc) plus creating the need for more “virgin” paper when recycled would work just as well.